ioBroker/ioBroker.type-detector/README.md

 * (bluefox) Add description to function "detect".

 ### 0.1.1 (2019-06-29)
 * (kirovilya) In some cases, devices may not have channels, but immediately have a states.
-For example in the zigbee-adapter.
+For example, in the zigbee-adapter.

 ### 0.1.1 (2019-05-24)
 * (bluefox) added PRECIPITATION to weather